Entanglement and confinement: A new pairing mechanism in high-T_{C} cuprates: RECHP theory of the high- cuprates: analytical and graphical analysis

-We emphasize that this 1D formula is borne by the approximation of the conducting stripes in 2D $CuO_{2}$ plane as a 1D parallel channels at temperature above the superconducting dome in the overdoped regions.
-Indeed, some experimental works claim the surviving CO of the antiferromagnetic chain link, which in the case of the superconducting dome produces the superconducting stripes.
-This CO is still surviving above the $T_{c}$ although the holes are no longer superconducting leading to the strange metal phase above the over-doped region of the superconducting dome.
-The conducting stripes is thus still present although the current-carrying holes are no longer superconducting but subject to phonon and impurity scatterings of mesoscopic physics.
-Therefore the resistance formula of mesoscopic physics, also known as the Planckian regime, applies.
+This 1D formula is based on the approximation of the conducting stripes in the 2D $CuO_{2}$ plane as 1D parallel channels across the 2D CuO plane at temperatures above the SC dome in the overdoped regions.
+Indeed, some experimental works claim that CO survives at temperatures above the SC dome in the overdoped regions.
+This symmetry-breaking CO survives above the $T_{c}$ although the holes are no longer superconducting leading to a strange metal phase above the over-doped region of the SC dome.
+Thus, conducting stripes are still present although the current-carrying holes are no longer superconducting but are subject to phonon and impurity scatterings of 1D mesoscopic physics.
+Therefore, the resistance formula of mesoscopic physics, also known as the Planckian regime, is applied.

-Experiments in antiferromagnetic--chain-mediated entanglement precisely support the new entanglement mechanism and confinement.
-We expect that above the superconducting dome, the strange metal behavior dominates due to the persistence of parallel 1D conduction channels where non-superconducting carriers at both ends of antiferromagnetic-chain link resides.
-All of the above strongly support the new pairing mechanism of RECP, as a new and very intuitive pairing mechanism in high-$T_{C}$ cuprates.
+Experiments on antiferromagnetic--chain-mediated entanglement precisely support this new entanglement mechanism and confinement.
+We expect that above the superconducting dome, the strange metal behavior dominates because of the persistence of parallel 1D conduction channels where non-superconducting carriers at both ends of the antiferromagnetic-chain link reside.
+All of the above strongly support the new pairing mechanism of RECHP, as a new and very intuitive pairing mechanism in high-$T_{C}$ cuprates.